primer/live-region-element/.changeset/pink-cups-battle.md

 "@primer/live-region-element": patch
 ---

-Update ordering of announcements to prioritive assertive announcements over polite if they are scheduled before or at the same time
+Update ordering of announcements to prioritize assertive announcements over polite if they are scheduled before or at the same time